 If you are growing a vegetable garden for the first time, growing a zucchini plant is a way to produce lots of fruits.

-Overall, zucchini is one of the easy vegetables you can grow in your garden.
+Overall, zucchini is one of the easy fruits you can grow in your garden.
 You do not need a green thumb to grow them.
-As long as you prepare your garden plot and keep the plant hydrated and fertilized, you can grow gorgeous zucs all summer long.
+As long as you prepare your garden plot, use high-quality soil, plant them with enough space, and keep the plant hydrated, you can grow gorgeous zucs all summer long.

 When pollinated, they grow quickly and provide an abundant harvest with minimal care.